J-A-S-M-I-N-J/jasmins-world-cup-blog/README.md

 Images on the site are all connected to football in some way or another and they are all from google sorted from the Creative Commons licenses page.

+### Comments

+- The About, Profile, Edit and Delete-pages leave a lot of room for improvement, but getting the functionality to work was the main key and polishing design had to be phased out due to time-constraints.

 ## Features
 ---